Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Unbiased Estimation of Noise Parameters in Cycle Benchmarking for the CNOT Gate

-To summarize, the Pauli noise $\mathcal{N}$ of the CNOT gate cannot be learned by simply concatenating the gate in the presence of SPAM errors.
-More precisely, an unbiased estimator can be obtained for the Pauli eigenvalues corresponding to Pauli operators that commute with the CNOT gate, while the remaining parameters cannot be learned.
-It is worth noting that similar results were obtained in Ref.~\cite{learnability-chen2023learnability}, where graph-theoretic tools were employed.
-Here, we provide a new proof by interpreting the learnability of a noise channel as the existence of an unbiased estimator for its parameters.
+To summarize, the Pauli noise $\mathcal{N}$ of the CNOT gate cannot be {unbiasedly estimated} by simply concatenating the gate in the presence of SPAM errors.
+More precisely, a {locally} unbiased estimator can be obtained for the Pauli eigenvalues corresponding to Pauli operators that commute with the CNOT gate, while the remaining parameters cannot be {unbiasedly estimated}.
+It is worth noting that similar results were obtained in Ref.~\cite{learnability-chen2023learnability}, where graph-theoretic tools were employed. {Here, we provide a new proof based on the locally unbiased estimability criterion.}